Arabic Fiction

 When Daher heard Sheikh Hussein’s plea for help one day, he’d jumped on his horse and headed for Bi‘na, certain that his father had gone there before him.
 In fact, however, his father hadn’t heard Sheikh Hussein’s call for help until after the town was already surrounded, and by the time he attempted to reach the town, the situation of those trying to penetrate the blockade was far worse than that of the people under siege.

 A solid, lasting friendship bound Umar al-Zaydani to Sheikh Hussein.
 Daher remembered Sheikh Hussein’s visits to them in Tiberias and his own friendship with his son Abbas, who was in love with the lake.
-Whenever they visited them in Tiberias, the first thing Abbas would do was try to persuade his father to leave Bi‘na and come live in Tiberias.
+Whenever they visited them in Tiberias, Abbas would first try to persuade his father to leave Bi‘na and come live in Tiberias.

 Sheikh Hussein would laugh and say, “Leave Bi‘na?
 That would be difficult, Abbas!
 But if it’s all right with Sheikh Umar, you can spend the week here with your friend.”